wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.0.0 =

+* Code Update to support Proxy Bidding Addon.
+One needs to buy Proxy Bidding Addon for free plugin or PRO version for it.
+* Code Update to support Automatic Time Extension to avoid snipping.
+One needs to buy Proxy Bidding Addon for free plugin or PRO version for it.
+* Fix - Feed Page Image is now displayed by scaling it ratio wise which does not squeeze or blur the image.
+* Fix - Default Image when no images are loaded.
+* Fix - Lightbox Image container is fixed for no images.
+Earlier empty container was shown.

 = 2.0.2 =

 * Fix - Email Notification is not working for some wordpress site.